 As I completed the parade and made my way back along the crowded sidewalks I came upon those anti-gay Christians.
 They were shouting insults against marchers and their floats.
 One that struck me as especially hurtful was when PFLAG marched by (Parents, Family, and Friends of Lesbians and Gays).
 They called out through their bullhorn, “You haven’t raised your children right.
 You’re sending them to hell.”
 I can attest that parents of gay children have searched their souls about why their children are gay.
 We don’t know why some people have same-sex attractions.
 We do know that it is our God-given responsibility to love and support the children God has given to us.

-The Greek New Testament doesn’t use the word “homosexual” because it is a modern term developed in the social sciences to contrast with heterosexual and “men who have sex with men” is too general.
+The Greek New Testament doesn’t use the word “homosexual” because it is a modern term developed in the social sciences to contrast with heterosexual.
+The translation “men who have sex with men” is too general.
 Paul uses the specific words malakoi, which suggests someone taking the submissive role in sex (perhaps a male prostitute), and arsenokoitai, which suggests someone taking the dominant role (usually referred to as a “sodomite”).
 Arsenokoitai is a neologism, which means it is a unique word.
 By it Paul could have been referring back to Leviticus 18:22 and to behavior—lying with a male as with a woman—which is called an abomination.
 “Abomination” usually refers to the activities of pagan cults in the Old Testament.
 The whole rubric over chapter 18 on sexual relations is “You shall not do as they do in the land of Egypt, where you lived, or as they do in the land of Canaan, to which I am bring you” (18:3).
 Cult prostitution had to do with ensuring fertility.
 That’s why I’m not convinced that in 1 Corinthians 6:9 Paul was referring to cult prostitution in the Greek context, as some commentators have suggested.
 Pederasty would cover both terms (both submissive and aggressive roles).
 It had been a cultural practice for centuries in ancient Greece for men to become mentors to boys and initiate the boy into sexuality.
 There are explicit drawings of pederastic relationships on ancient Greek urns.